Sound Pressure Measurement Using Weighting Filters

 Execute soundPressureMeasurementExampleApp to run the simulation and plot the results on scopes.
 Note that the simulation runs for as long as the user does not explicitly stop it.

-soundPressureMeasurementExampleApp launches a UI designed to interact with the simulation.
+soundPressureMeasurementExampleApp opens a UI designed to interact with the simulation.
 The interface allows you to select an audio source and a filter, and the results are reflected in the simulation instantly.
-For example, selecting a filter changes the RMS pressure.
-Notice how the corresponding plot in the SpectrumAnalyzer reflects this change.
+For example, selecting a filter changes the sound pressure level.
+Notice how the corresponding plot in the TimeScope reflects this change.
 There is also a Stop button on the UI that ends the simulation.
-The interaction between the interface and the simulation is performed using UDP.